RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

-We cannot use random way of splitting dataset into train and test as the sequence of events is important for time series.
-So we take first 70% values for train and the remaining 30% for test.

 #### Encoder-Decoder model:

 > **Data preprocessing**
 > - Data scaling
-> - Train-test split
+> - Train-test split<br/> We cannot use random way of splitting dataset into train and test as the sequence of events is important for time series.
+So we take first 70% values for train and the remaining 30% for test.
 > - Create sequences
 > - Build a model